-Abstracted by Tatjana Djakovic, MS. In a study of 36,715 women, those with the highest intakes of antioxidants had a 46-57% lower risk of hemorrhagic stroke.
+Written by Tatjana Djakovic, Staff Writer.
+In a study of 36,715 women, those with the highest intakes of antioxidants had a 46-57% lower risk of hemorrhagic stroke.

 Stroke is a leading cause of disability and the fourth leading cause of death in the United States.
 Stroke occurs when a blood vessel that carries oxygen and nutrients to the brain is either blocked by a clot or bursts.
 When this extremely dangerous situation happens, part of the brain cannot get the blood and oxygen it needs and begins to die.
 (1)